gracehoober/data-pipelines-practice/README.md

 ## Question 4:
 Scenario: You are an engineer for a lock company.
 You need to create a function that unlocks the lock if the correct knock pattern has occurred.
-The open method and knock listener method  has already been created for you. open() : opens the door attached to the lock knock_listener(): returns a timestamp of when the knock occurred
+The open method and knock listener method  has already been created for you.
+- open() : opens the door attached to the lock.
+- knock_listener(): returns a timestamp of when a knock occurred.